 Dosing interruption and/or dose reduction for toxicities may be required.
 See Table 4 and Table 5 for recommended dose modifications for toxicities related to venetoclax.

+Refer to the prescribing information of each of the medicinal products used in combination with venetoclax for additional information for management of toxicities.

 Table 4: Recommended venetoclax dose modifications for toxicitiesa in CLL